 - Muscles that are tight or spasming feel better with compression (again increasing blood flow)

-- Here’s the best compression pants and socks for running
+- Here’s the best compression pants for running

 This is my favorite sneaky tool because it’s like an Epsom salt bath in a bottle!
 We don’t always have time for that long lingering wonderful bath, so this is a way to get magnesium on those muscles.

-The benefits of magnesium for runners are what make the bath and lotion so great:
+The benefits of magnesium for athletes are what make the bath and lotion so great:

 - reduces muscle cramps